garrandall/popular-music-data/tracks/bad-vibes-forever-xxxtentacion-pnb-rock-trippie-redd.md

 Please don't stray away

-Ooh-ooh-ooh, got you grindin' all on that
+Ohohoohgot you grindin' all on that
 Ridin' all on that thing, make a young nigga eyes roll in my brain What we gon' do?
 I can barely keep control
 Catch the vibe of me, get the feel of me, vibe with me (Oh, yeah)

-Ooh-ooh-ooh, I can barely keep control
+OhohoohI can barely keep control
 When you're grindin' all on me
-Ridin' all on me, girl, you take my soul, yeah (Yeah) Ooh-ooh-ooh, you look like the girl of my dreams (Dreams) My heart is on lock, need a key (Key)
+Ridin' all on me, girl, you take my soul, yeah (Yeah) Ohohoohyou look like the girl of my dreams (Dreams)
+My heart is on lock, need a key (Key)
 It's right in your pocket', you see
 All sex, no stress (Stress)